Register with ODS

 Any student with a documented disability is eligible to register for services.

 Documentation should be completed by an appropriately credentialed practitioner (who is an impartial individual and not a family member of the student).
-Students should submit documentation of their disability prior to meeting with the ODS Staff.
+Students should submit documentation of their disability via AIM prior to meeting with the ODS team.

 Early planning is essential for many of the accommodations provided.
-Students meet with the ODS Staff prior to the start of each semester to review accommodation needs.
-All students must submit their verification form(s), as well as a completed copy of our Contact Information Cover Sheet.
+Students meet with the ODS team prior to the start of each semester to review accommodation needs.

 Blind/Low Vision